binghe/Acrobat-Actions/README.md

-# Acrobat® Actions and Scripts of Chun Tian (binghe)
+# Acrobat® Actions and Scripts by Chun Tian

 Actions and Custom Commands for Adobe® Acrobat® Pro DC